Hugius/FabiEngine3D/doc/markdown/MODEL.md

 ## 3. Base Properties

+- **ID**: the identifier of the model
+  - Type: `string`
+  - Constraints: must be unique, cannot be changed
 - **Mesh Path**: the path of the mesh file
   - Type: `string`
   - Constraints: cannot be changed
-- **LOD ID**: the ID of another model entity representing the LOD version of the main model entity
+- **LOD ID**: the ID of another model representing the LOD version of the main model
   - Type: `string`
-  - Constraints: entity must exist
+  - Constraints: model must exist
 - **Position**: the XYZ position of the mesh
   - Type: `decimal3`
   - Constraints: none